NATIONAL BANANA BREAD DAY

 February 23rd annually recognizes a well-known food holiday, National Banana Bread Day.

 A moist, sweet, cake-like quick bread, banana bread is made with fully ripe, mashed bananas.
-There are some recipes where banana bread is made with yeast when it is then usually sliced, toasted and spread with butter.
+Some recipes call for yeast, and then the finished banana bread is sliced, toasted and spread with butter.

-It was with the popularization of baking soda and baking powder in the 1930s that banana bread first became a standard feature of American cookbooks and appeared in Pillsbury’s 1933 Balanced Recipes cookbook.
+With the popularization of baking soda and baking powder in the 1930s banana bread first became a standard feature of American cookbooks.
+It appeared in Pillsbury’s 1933 Balanced Recipes cookbook, too.
 Banana bread later gained further acceptance with the release of the original Chiquita Banana’s Recipe Book in 1950.

-The United States saw the arrival of bananas in the 1870′s, but it took a while before they appeared as an ingredient in desserts.
+Despite the banana’s arrival in the United States in the 1870s, it took a while before they appeared as an ingredient in desserts.

-The Vienna Model Bakery advertised banana bread as something new in the April 21, 1893, edition of St. Louis Post-Dispatch.
-An early restaurant/bakery chain owned by Gaff, Fleischmann & Company, The Viena Model Bakery was known for their baked goods and was likely one of the first to produce banana bread in the United States.
+One early recipe came from The Vienna Model Bakery.
+It advertised banana bread as something new in the April 21, 1893, edition of St. Louis Post-Dispatch.
+A new restaurant/bakery chain owned by Gaff, Fleischmann & Company, The Viena Model Bakery was known for its baked goods and was likely one of the first to produce banana bread in the United States.
 The recipe was made with banana flour, which is made by drying strips of the fruit, then grinding it to a powder.
 This process had long been used in the West Indies.

-In Hawaii during World War I, there was a surplus of bananas due to very few ships to export the fruit.
-In order not to waste the fruits, alternative uses for bananas were developed.
-The bakeries started incorporating the fruit into their bread.
+In Hawaii during World War I, a surplus of bananas resulted from very few ships available to export the fruit.
+To prevent waste, alternative uses for bananas were developed.
+For example, bakeries started incorporating the fruit into their bread.

 This recipe was printed in The Maui News on April 12, 1918, for banana bread: